cncf/velocity/README.md

 map/hints.csv:30:Automattic/wp-e2e-tests,WP Calypso
 map/urls.csv:438:WP Calypso,developer.wordpress.com/calypso
 ```
-Just add new repo for this project (`map/hints.csv`), row: `Automattic/amp-wp,WP Calypso`
+Just add a new repo mapping row for this project (`map/hints.csv`): `Automattic/amp-wp,WP Calypso`
 Do the same for other projects/repos.
-Re-run analysis tool untill all is fine.
+Re-run the analysis tool untill all is fine.
-- For example after definiing some new projects we see "EPFL-SV-cpp-projects" as one of top 50.
+- For example, after defining some new projects we see "EPFL-SV-cpp-projects" in the top 50.
 This is an educational org that should be skipped.
 Add it to `map/skip.csv` for skipping row: `EPFL-SV-cpp-projects,,`
-- Once You have all URL's defined, added new mapping You can see preview of Top projects on while stopped in `binding.pry`, by typing `all`.
+- Once You have all URL's defined, added new mapping, you may see a preview of the Top projects on while stopped in `binding.pry`, by typing `all`.
 Now we need to go back to `shells/unlimited_20160601-20170601.sh` and regenerate all non standard data (for projects not on github or requiring special queries on github - for example because of having 0 activity, comments, commits, issues, prs or authors)

-- Now Linux case: we need to change line `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-05-01 2017-05-01` into `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-06-01 2017-06-01` and run it
+- Now Linux case: we need to change this line `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-05-01 2017-05-01` into `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-06-01 2017-06-01` and run it
-- You will see: `Data range not found in data/data_linux.csv: 2016-06-01 - 2017-06-01` that meens we need to add new data range for Linux in file: `data/data_linux.csv`
+- You will see: `Data range not found in data/data_linux.csv: 2016-06-01 - 2017-06-01` that meens you need to add a new data range for Linux in file: `data/data_linux.csv`
 - Data for linux is here `https://docs.google.com/spreadsheets/d/1CsdreHox8ev89WoP6LjcryroKDOH2gQipMC9oS95Zhc/edit?usp=sharing` but it doesn have May 2017 (finished yesterday), so we need last month's data.
 - Go to: `https://lkml.org/lkml/2017` and copy May 2017 into linked google spreadsheet: (22110).
-- Add row for May 2017 to `data/data_linux.csv`: `torvalds,torvalds/linux,2017-05-01,2017-06-01,0,0,0,0,22110` - You can see that we only have "emails" column now.
-Other columns must be fetech from linux kernel repo using `cncf/gitdm` analysis:
+- Add a row for May 2017 to `data/data_linux.csv`: `torvalds,torvalds/linux,2017-05-01,2017-06-01,0,0,0,0,22110` - You will see that now we only have the "emails" column.
+Other columns must be feteched from the linux kernel repo using the `cncf/gitdm` analysis:
-- You can also sum issues from the sheet to get 2016-06-01 - 2017-06-01: (254893): `torvalds,torvalds/linux,2016-06-01,2017-06-01,0,0,0,0,254893`
+- You can also sum up the issues from the sheet to get 2016-06-01 - 2017-06-01: (254893): `torvalds,torvalds/linux,2016-06-01,2017-06-01,0,0,0,0,254893`
 - Now `cncf/gitdm` on linux kernel repo: `cd ~/dev/linux && git checkout master && git reset --hard && git pull`.
-ALternative is (if You don't have linux repo cloned): `cd ~/dev/`, `git clone https://github.com/torvalds/linux.git`.
+An alternative to it (if you don't have the linux repo cloned) is: `cd ~/dev/`, `git clone https://github.com/torvalds/linux.git`.
 - Go to `cncf/gitdm`: `cd ~/dev/cncf/gitdm`, run: `./linux_range.sh 2017-05-01 2017-06-01`
 - While on `cncf/gitdm`, see: `vim linux_stats/range_2017-05-01_2017-06-01.txt`:
 ```